open/close all folders

 - Chachamaru in Mahou Sensei Negima! can eat and drink though she claims she has no sense of taste.
 Apparently it's to feel more human.
 Later, she can be seen licking an ice cream cone and is in the school's tea club.
 By the time of the ice cream event, she may actually be able to taste it considering the numerous upgrades.

 - Genos from One-Punch Man is able to eat and taste food despite most of his body being replaced with cybernetics.
 Saitama notes that the guy who designed and built Genos' body must be a Nice Guy since he made sure that Genos could still enjoy the mortal pleasures of eating and drinking.

 - Rozen Maiden, all of them.
 Though maybe it's due to their Magitek-ness.

-- Subverted in A.I.: Artificial Intelligence: the android David tries to eat spinach to fit in with his human family, but ends up causing his machinery to jam on it, so a tech-support team has to open him up and dig the spinach out.
+- Subverted in A.I.: Artificial Intelligence: the android David tries to eat spinach to fit in with his human family (and because of a dare by his jealous human 'brother'), but ends up causing his machinery to jam on it, so a tech-support team has to open him up and dig the spinach out.
 Woops.

 - Subverted in the obscure B-movie sequel, Class of 1999 2: The Substitute.
 It is believed that the huge substitute teacher is an android and he's a Big Eater, he even says "My body turns food into fuel quite quickly," but it turns out he's just a man who thinks he's an android.